-Co4AIR will design and develop new course content and a pedagogical multimedia tool in the field of Computer, Cognition and Communication (Co3) in control, in order to improve the education materials with more practice involved.
+Co4AIR project developed new course content and a pedagogical multimedia tool in the field of Computer, Cognition and Communication (Co3) in control, in order to improve the education materials with more practice involved.

 Funding: Erasmus+ Key Action 2